 We’ve also established a number of important joint ventures.
 Our partnership with Mueller Industries, US and Cayan Ventures, Saudi Arabia has led to the establishment of the first regional copper tube manufacturing facility in Bahrain – Mueller Middle East.

 This has meant that over the years we have borrowed from banks and international capital markets to meet some of the needs of our Bahraini companies and spearheading strategic initiatives to increase their value.

-We continue to honour our debt obligations while our investments in the country continue to grow, providing over 14,600 direct employment opportunities to date.
+We continue to honour our debt obligations while our investments in the country continue to grow, providing around 14,000 direct employment opportunities to date.

 Notably, due to the performance of certain investments, we have been able to commit a share of our profits to support the country’s national budget in 2017 and 2018.